an3urysm/live-share/docs/getting-started.md

 #### Share a terminal

 Mordern development makes frequent use of an array of command line tools.
 Fortuantley, Live Share allows you as a host to optionally "share a terminal" with guests.
-The shared terminal is fully collaborative so both you and the guests can all run commands and see the results.
+The shared terminal is fully collaborative so both you and the guests can run commands and see the results.
 As the host, you're able to allow other collaborators to use any number of command line tools to run tests, builds, or even triage environment specific problems.
 Since the terminal is only accessible to collaborators in the session and you can see exactly what everyone is doing, you'll be able to gain additional insights while still being confident that only those you trust have access.

 Learn more: [![VS Code](media/vscode-icon-15x15.png)](collab-vscode.md#share-a-terminal) [![VS](media/vs-icon-15x15.png)](collab-vs.md#share-a-terminal)

 #### Flexible connection modes

-To ensure optimal performance, Visual Studio Live Share supports to core "connection modes": "direct" and "relay."
+To ensure optimal performance, Visual Studio Live Share supports two core "connection modes": "direct" and "relay."
 In direct mode, guests connect directly to the host without going through the web.
 Relay mode allows guests located in a completely different network to connect to the host via an internet relay.
 In all cases connections are SSH or SSL encrypted to ensure only collaborators get access to what is going over the wire.
 By default, Live Share is in "auto" mode which first attempts a direct connection and then fails over to the relay but if you prefer, you can lock into a single mode.

 Learn more: [![VS Code](media/vscode-icon-15x15.png)](collab-session.md#change-the-connection-mode) [![VS](media/vs-icon-15x15.png)](collab-session.md#change-the-connection-mode)